GPS Block III: History

 The United States' Global Positioning System (GPS) reached Full Operational Capability on 17 July 1995, completing its original design goals.
 Advances in technology and new demands on the existing system led to the effort to modernize the GPS system.
 In 2000, the U.S. Congress authorized the effort, referred to as GPS III.

 The project involves new ground stations and new satellites, with additional navigation signals for both civilian and military users, and aims to improve the accuracy and availability for all users.

+Lockheed Martin was awarded the contract to deliver GPS III satellites on 15 May 2008, beating out Boeing in the competition for the contract.
 Raytheon was awarded the Next Generation GPS Operational Control System (OCX) contract on 25 February 2010.

 The first satellite in the series was projected to launch in 2014, but significant delays pushed the launch to December 2018.
-The tenth and final GPS Block III launch is projected in FY2026.
+The tenth and final launch was on 21 April 2026, taking less than 8 years to complete.

-While continuing the conventional satellite naming scheme in official usage, the United States Space Force's Space and Missile Systems Center also began unofficially naming each Block III satellite after a famous explorer.
+While continuing the conventional satellite naming scheme in official usage, the United States Space Force's Space and Missile Systems Center also began unofficially naming each Block III satellite after a famous explorer, navigator, or an aviation/space-related leader of note.
+The 10 GPS III Space Vehicles (SVs) have the following names: